kennethwg819/WeatherApp/README.md

 #  WeatherApp
 WeatherApp is an iOS app for checking real-time weather and temperature at your city or any desired cities.

-*Some functions required to enable iPhone's GPS location*

 ## Credits
 Real-time weather information acquired from OpenWeather's API.